katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_alicloud.rst

 Introduction
 ````````````

-Ansible contains several modules for controlling and managing Alibaba Cloud Compute Services (Alicloud).
+Assible contains several modules for controlling and managing Alibaba Cloud Compute Services (Alicloud).
 This guide
-explains how to use the Alicloud Ansible modules together.
+explains how to use the Alicloud Assible modules together.

 All Alicloud modules require ``footmark`` - install it on your control machine with ``pip install footmark``.